-Scope of the Pakistan Journal of Pharmaceutical Sciences: Hamdard Journal of Pharmaceutical Sciences (HJPS) is a peer reviewed pharmaceutical sciences publication scheduled to appear annually serving as a means for the exchange of scientific information at international level.
+Scope of the Hamdard Journal of Pharmaceutical and Allied Sciences: Hamdard Journal of Pharmaceutical and Allied Sciences (HJPAS) is a peer reviewed pharmaceutical and allied sciences publication scheduled to appear annually serving as a means for the exchange of scientific information at international level.
 All manuscripts are evaluated for their scientific content and significance by the Editor-in-Chief and at independent reviewers, which will be from technologically advanced country also.
 All submitted manuscripts should contain unpublished, original research not under consideration for publication anywhere else.
 In order to avoid unnecessary delay in publication, authors are requested to strictly comply with the guidelines.

 Online Submission: Authors should ensure that papers conform to the scope of the journal.
 The manuscript should submitted online or to be e-mailed to firstname.lastname@example.org.